weavedb/zkjson/README.md

 `21888242871839275222246405745257275088548364400416034343698204186575808495617` (77  digits)

-which means up to 76 digits are safe and a 77-digit-number could overflow.
+which means up to 76 digits are safe and a 77-digit number could overflow.
 So as a circuit signal, it becomes

 ```js
 [